hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 ### Operations

 1. Fetching airdrop values from the collections.
-This would be applicable only for fungible airdrops.
+This would be applicable only for fungible airdrops (for both `TokenAirdrop` and `TokenClaimAirdrop` transactions).
    For a specific `PendingAirdropId`, we would get the corresponding `PendingAirdropValue`.
 2. Handling a new airdrop in state.
 We can have several cases:
    - Only a single fungible or non-fungible airdrop for a specific token defined - we just put a new entry in the map
    - An airdrop for an existing `PendingAirdropId` is already defined - we should replace the existing `PendingAirdropValue` for this `PendingAirdropId` with the aggregated new fungible amount
 3. Handling an airdrop `cancel` in state - we remove the `PendingAirdropId` key for the airdrop we want to cancel
+4. Handling an airdrop `claim` in state - we remove the `PendingAirdropId` key for the airdrop after we claim it and create a synthetic crypto transfer for it

 ## Acceptance tests